 These friendships facilitate the natural inclusion of our students in the campus community and help provide a typical college social experience.
-Several Ambassadore roles define their interactions with our students:
+Several Ambassadore roles define their interactions with students in Next Steps:

 - Lunch partners – focus on social skills and healthy eating goals.

 - Workout partners – help to increase stamina, and establish safe exercise habits.